Mario, Luigi, their friends, and enemies have had their share of truly awesome moments, as these examples will attest to.

 - The CGI Tyrannosaur looks amazing, especially for the time.

-- The King turning back into a human.
+- The King turning back into a human from his fungal form.

 - On 8.21.16. the day of the 2016 Olympic Games' closing ceremony, Mario made an appearance in a presentation about Japan.
 It gets better, Japan's Prime Minister came out of a giant Warp Pipe, in a Mario costume, and that was followed by a dance.
 It doesn't end there, said warp pipe was part of the dance's choreography.
 A warp pipe, an object in a video game, became part of a presentation celebrating a country's culture.
 And Mario himself is now a part of Olympic history, outside of crossovers with Sonic the Hedgehog.
 Can any other video game company say they have a character big enough to warrant the leader of a country dressing up as them, and an appearance in an event as big as the Olympics?
 Here's an article covering Mario's appearance.